cjb/codex-blackboard/README.md

 You should probably watch the screencast at http://meteor.com to get a sense of the framework; you might also want to check out the examples they've posted, too.

+## Working with Google Drive

+We use JWT for authenticating with google drive.
+The official documentation is a bit sparse.
+I suggest you read the docs for the `gapitoken` package which describes how to make a `.pem` private key file for the service account associated with this app.
+In order to avoid publicly exposing the private key in github, we then encrypt this private key file with a password, stored in `settings.json` but *not* checked in.
+The server-side `Google.encrypt` function (in `packages/google/google.js`) can be used to create a properly encrypted key if the credentials or password ever needs to change.

+For development, it is useful to have a scratch drive folder which is specific to your development install and can be wiped out and reset.
+Add a `folder` key to your `settings.json` file to name this scratch folder.
+For example:
+    {"password":"<password here>","folder":"My Dev Test Folder"}

 ## Goals, etc.